The Warrior (2001 British film): Plot

 Lafcadia (Irrfan Khan) is a warrior leading a band of warriors who are loyal to a ruthless and merciless tyrant in desert plains of feudal India.
 He lives with his son, a young boy who befriends a girl while playing.
-She is the daughter of a travelling cloth merchant who arrive at the village for trading.
-The girl makes him her honorary brother by tying a rakhi (ceremonial thread tied by sisters around their brothers' wrists) onto him.
-In return, he gifts her his amulet.
+She is the daughter of a travelling cloth merchant who arrives at the village for trading.
+The girl makes him her honorary brother by tying a rakhi (ceremonial thread tied by sisters around their brothers' wrists) onto him and in return, he gifts her his amulet.

 One day, the lord, angered by the failure of a village to pay their harvest tax, orders Lafcadia and his band to raze the village.
-His sword-wielding and horse-riding armed men enter the village and proceed to burn it down, pillagint it and massacring it's inhabitants.
+His sword-wielding and horse-riding armed men enter the village and proceed to burn it down, pillaging it and massacring its inhabitants.
 Lafcadia attempts to kill a girl trying to flee with her mother but stops when he spots his son's amulet around her neck.
 It reminds him of his own child and makes him realise the barbarity of his deeds.
 He also has a brief vision of his ancestral homeland situated in the Himalayas.
 Lafcadia spares the girl's and her mother's life, thus disobeying his orders.

 Guilt-ridden and remorseful of his violence, Lafcadia renounces his duty as a warrior and embarks on a journey to return to his homeland in the Himalayas with his son in search of solace.
 The feudal lord, upon learning about this development, feels betrayed and orders his second-in-command and Lafcadia's rival to kill him and bring his severed head by the next morning.
 Lafcadia evades capture but his son gets caught.
-The commander, takes the head of some other man who resembles Lafcadia and coerces Lafcadia's son to identify it as that of his father to trick the lord.
+The commander takes the head of some other man who resembles Lafcadia and coerces Lafcadia's son to identify it as that of his father to trick the lord.
 Lafcadia, disguised as a peasant, enters the palace gathering, hiding in a crowd of villagers, to save his son but his son is murdered by the commander while he helplessly watches from a distance in the crowd.
 He is temporarily immobilised due to the trauma of witnessing his only child's death and is saved by the palace blacksmith, a kind man who transports him far from the palace.
 Lafcadia, now on his own, begins the journey to his homeland on foot.
 The commander, who has now officially replaced Lafcadia as the band leader, is still paranoid that Lafcadia might come after him to avenge his son's murder.
 Therefore he embarks on his own manhunt to kill Lafcadia.